lakokodave/hperSDK/tokenvm/README.md

 ✅ txID: uw9YrZcs4QQTEBSR3guVnzQTFyKKm5QFGVTvuGyntSTrx3aGm
 ```

-Note how all available orders for this pair are listed by the CLI (these come
+Note how all kaia orders for this pair are listed by the CLI (these come
 from the in-memory order book maintained by the `tokenvm`).

 #### Step 6: Close Order